alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 … but again, you need to adopt the fixed tagging behavior before future `v2` major version.

+> [!Warning]
+> Most likely we will make this warning non-acknowledgeable (non-dismissible) at some point in the future as `v2` release becomes more imminent.

 <br/>

 #### Strict Mode